-Figure 2: Video still of video sequence documenting the transformation of bodies and spaces during a group meeting.
-Video by the author, 2015
+Figure 2: Observing the laboratory trough the lens of a Camera Lucida.
+Drawing by the author, 2015

 DRAWING THE LAB

 In the first weeks of the field study, the laboratory was seen trough the lens of a Camera Lucida.
 Drawing with an instrument affords concentration and time.
 It resembles the tacit and slow manner of a scientist engaging with the experimental system.